 How much is Disney Plus UK

 Disney Plus recently announced that its monthly price will increase to £7.99 or £79.90 for the year.
-While no one likes a price rise, it’s still £2 a month cheaper than than NOW Entertainment Membership and is on par with subscription options from Netflix.
+While no one likes a price rise, it’s still £2 a month cheaper than a NOW Entertainment Membership and is on par with subscription options from Netflix.

 For those who subscribed for an annual subscription when the platform first launched, your access will automatically renew at the original price.
 Meaning you'll save just under £20 by allowing your access to your subscription to renew.